 There are many different ways to answer the question, “What is tai chi?”
 Tai chi (also taiji) was developed in China as a very effective martial art.
-When refered to as a marital art it is called tai chi chuan (translated as ‘grand ultimate fist’).
+When referred to as a martial art it is called, ‘tai chi chuan’ (translated as ‘grand ultimate fist’).

 Distinct styles were developed within specific families in China as a means of protection and each style was named after their founders: Wu, Chen, Yang, Hao, etc. The three most popular styles are the Chen, Yang and Wu.